hashicorp/terraform-guides/governance/third-generation/cloud-agnostic/http-examples/README.md

 Be sure to use Sentinel 0.15.2 or higher with these policies.

-These policies are essentially the same as the second-generation versions in this [directory](../../../second-generation/cloud-agnostic/http-examples), but the [use-latest-module-versions.sentinel](./use-latest-module-versions.sentinel) in this directory uses the [tfconfig/v2](https://www.terraform.io/docs/cloud/sentinel/import/tfconfig-v2.html) import instead of the older [tfconfig](https://www.terraform.io/docs/cloud/sentinel/import/tfconfig.html) import.
-It uses that import indirectly by calling some functions from the [tfconfig-functions](../../common-functions/tfconfig-functions) Sentinel module.

 ## Policies
 There are currently three example policies in this directory:
 * [check-external-http-api.sentinel](./check-external-http-api.sentinel)